dabamos/dmpack/README.md

 The raw sensor data is then processed, stored, and optionally transmitted to a server.
 The software package may be used to monitor objects like:

-* bridges, tunnels, dams
+* bridges, tunnels, dams;
-* motorways, railways
+* motorways, railways;
-* construction sites, mining areas
+* construction sites, mining areas;
-* landslides, cliffs, glaciers
+* landslides, cliffs, glaciers;
-* churches, monasteries, and other heritage buildings
+* churches, monasteries, and other heritage buildings.

 **DMPACK** is built around the relational SQLite database for time series and log storage on client and server.
 The server component is optional.
 It is